ChristoforosMylona/ham-sandwich-cut/README.md

 To stop both the Flask and React servers, simply press `Ctrl+C` in the terminal where you ran the script.

 ### Warning
-- This method runs the applications in **development mode**, not production.
+This method runs the applications in **development mode**, not production.
 The Flask app will run with debug mode enabled, and the React app will be in hot-reloading development mode.
-- **For production deployments, refer to the Docker-based setup** or follow proper deployment instructions.

-That's it!
-You should now have the project running locally in development mode using the provided script.

 ## Additional Resources